Where's the Beef?

 The Thunderbolt became a welcome sight to friendly forces on the ground, and a literal nightmare to her enemies.
 Designed with one mission, close air support (CAS) of friendly ground troops, while removing the threat of enemy armoured vehicles and tanks, by providing quick-action support against enemy ground forces, and the ability to remain on station for long periods of time.
 The Warthog was the only production-built aircraft that has served in the USAF that was designed solely for the purpose of CAS, and it delivered as requested without fail.

-Titanium plating on various parts of the aircraft allowed her to withstand direct hits from armor-piercing and high-explosive projectiles up to 23 mm in size, while placing the pilot in a literal armor “bathtub" made up of titanium with thicknesses from 0.5 to 1.5 inches, and a canopy resistant to small arms fire.
+Titanium plating on various parts of the aircraft allowed her to withstand direct hits from armour-piercing and high-explosive projectiles up to 23 mm in size while placing the pilot in a literal armour “bathtub" made up of titanium with thicknesses from 0.5 to 1.5 inches, and a canopy resistant to small arms fire.

 Her continual exposure to enemy fire at low altitude meant that she would take a beating, and the A-10 could amazingly suffer a loss of 50% of a wing structure, half of the tail surface, a single elevator, and one functioning engine, and still remain capable of flight, and bring her crew home.